Emma Coburn: College career

-Coburn attended the University of Colorado from 2008-2013 where she was a three-time NCAA champion, capturing two steeplechase titles and one indoor mile title.
+Coburn attended the University of Colorado from 2008 to 2013 where she was a three-time NCAA champion, capturing two steeplechase titles and one indoor mile title.
 She earned All-America honors six-times.

-Coburn ran cross-country from 2008-2011.
+Coburn ran cross-country from 2008 to 2011.
 During her senior year in cross-country, she earned All-PAC-12 First Team, all-region, and All-America honors.
 She helped the Buffs win the inaugural PAC-12 title, tie for first place in the regional championships, and place 11th at NCAA National Cross-Country Championships.
-Her 20th place finish over the six-kilometer distance at the NCAA national cross-country championships contributed to her team's 11th-place finish, as she was Colorado's 2nd place runner in the event.
+Her 20th-place finish over the six-kilometer distance at the NCAA national cross-country championships contributed to her team's 11th-place finish, as she was Colorado's second place runner in the event.

-Coburn joined the track team in 2009 where she tried a number of disciplines during her first season including the indoor 1000-meters, outdoor 800-meters and the outdoor 1500-meters, before eventually concentrating on the steeplechase.
-She qualified for the NCAA Championships at Fayetteville in the steeplechase advancing to the final after running a then personal record (PR) of 10:06.21, which also doubled as the USA Junior record in the event.
+Coburn joined the track team in 2009 when she tried a number of disciplines before eventually concentrating on the steeplechase.
+She qualified for the NCAA Championships at Fayetteville in the event advancing to the final after running a then personal record (PR) of 10:06.21, which also doubled as the USA Junior record in the event.
 In the final, she ran 10:22.58 to finished 11th to cap off her first season.

 In 2010, Coburn won the PAC-12 steeplechase title as a sophomore and finished second in the NCAA championships.

 In 2011, as a junior, Coburn won both the PAC-12 indoor 3000-meters title and the PAC-12 3000-meters steeplechase title.
 She then went on to capture the NCAA 3000-meters steeplechase title.
 She also won the 2011 USA outdoor title in the steeplechase and made the US steeplechase team for the 2011 World Championships, finishing 12th in the final.